microsoft/MSLab/Scenarios/S2D and Direct Connectivity/readme.md

 ## About the Lab

 This lab demonstrates feature in Windows Server 2019 that allows direct connection between nodes in cluster.
 This simulation will demonstrate 5 node cluster with 10 connections (between each node) as illustrated on Gif below.
+Prerequisites will be executed from Hyper-V host and then proceed with [scenario.ps1](scenario.ps1) and run it region-by-region from DC.

 The lab does not contain all best practices (for best practices visit [S2D HyperConverged Scenario](/Scenarios/S2D%20Hyperconverged/scenario.ps1))